thearvee/tpn-subnet/README.md

 - [ ] Run the steps in the `Running a worker/mining pool/validator` section
 - [ ] If you will run a worker, you decided on a mining pool.
 You can find mining pools either on Taostats or if you want details on then, enter the TPN Discord channel in the [Bittensor Discord](https://discord.com/invite/bittensor)

+> [!TIP]
-> [!NOTE] Are you a technically savvy person who wants to run a **worker** and already understands how the subnet works?
+> Are you a technically savvy person who wants to run a **worker** and already understands how the subnet works?
 You can simply run the script below.
 When you run it it will ask for the input needed to set up a worker.

 ```bash
 curl -s https://raw.githubusercontent.com/taofu-labs/tpn-subnet/refs/heads/main/scripts/install_worker.sh | bash